 On the other hand, reaching Nathia Gali through Murree will take you approximately two and a half hours.
-However, this route has a quite a lot of sharp turns, so if you are not accustomed to driving in mountainous regions, it is recommended to hire a local driver and reach your destination during the day hours.
+However, this route has quite a lot of sharp turns, so if you are not accustomed to driving in mountainous regions, it is recommended to hire a local driver and reach your destination during the day hours.

 Malam Jabba, a stunning hill station in the Hindu Kush Mountain region, is also among the best places to visit in Pakistan during winter.
-It is located some 50 kilometre away from the capital city of Saidu Sharif in Swat Valley.
+It is located some 50 kilometres away from the capital city of Saidu Sharif in Swat Valley.
 Malam Jabba also boasts one of the most popular ski resorts in Pakistan.
 The captivating holiday spot draws a large number of domestic and foreign tourists, with the number of visitors increasing every year.

-Owned by the Pakistani Tourism Development Corporation (PTDC), the Malam Jabba Ski Resort has a ski slope of about 800 metre.
+Owned by the Pakistani Tourism Development Corporation (PTDC), the Malam Jabba Ski Resort has a ski slope of about 800 metres.
 However, it is widely known for its highest peak slope, which is about 9,000 feet above sea level.
-Its chairlifts, which offer a captivating view of the snow-covered valley during the winter months, is also a renowned tourist attraction in Pakistan.
+Its chairlifts, which offer a captivating view of the snow-covered valley during the winter months, are also a renowned tourist attraction in Pakistan.
 Apart from chairlifts and skiing platforms, the charming resort also features ice-skating rinks among other modern facilities.
-Those who enjoy trekking can also check the two famous trails located in the area, one of which starts about 18 kilometre from the ski resort and passes through Shangla Top whereas the other is located some 17 kilometres from the resort and goes through Sabonev Valley.
+Those who enjoy trekking can also check the two famous trails located in the area, one of which starts about 18 kilometres from the ski resort and passes through Shangla Top whereas the other is located some 17 kilometres from the resort and goes through Sabonev Valley.

 Malam Jabba is accessible all year and you won’t have trouble finding good hotels and restaurants in the area.
 Owing to the influx of tourists over the past couple of years, one can easily find civic amenities and facilities in the region.